openmrv/MRV/Formatted/Modules_1/Classification_m1.3.md

 ### 3.2 Build image composite

-The first chunk of code builds from the prior module on image compositing methods.
 We build a Landsat 8 surface reflectance image collection from 2019, filtered by cloud cover, applied a median value, and clipped to the bounds of the country.

-> Note:  The details of image compositing are covered in Module 1.1.
-If you'd like more review, consider going back to that module.
+> Note: The details of image compositing can be found here on OpenMRV under the process "Pre-processing" and tool "GEE".

 If you are copying and pasting chunks of the code from the Master Script into a new script, this section is labeled "Section 3.2" in the Master Script.

 Rather than replicate the entire script here, we highlight the core chunk of code.
-You should be familiar with this code from Module 1.1 on compositing.

 ```javascript
 var l8compositeMasked = l8.filterBounds(country)